 To further understand this specificity, and to provide useful parameters for building in silico mathematical models of sensitisation, we investigated the relationship between protein modification and proteome nucleophile concentration, i.e, whether the numbers of theoretically available reactive sites correlate with their likelihood of modification by a chemical sensitiser.
-Our data showed no relationship between the total protein nucleophile concentration and the proteins haptenatedx.
-However, the protein lysate samples were prepared in buffers containing 0.1% SDS, conditions where proteins may not be fully denatured, (e.g. where trypsin still maintains proteolytic activity), and may sterically influence the availability of nucleophiles for their modification.
+For HaCat cell lysates, our data showed a correlation between the total protein nucleophile concentration and the number of proteins haptenated, whereas for ex vivo skin lysates, this was not evident.
+This difference is likely to be attributable to the greater proteome coverage obtained for HaCat cell lysates, compared to ex vivo skin.
+Although we would expect to see more modifications at higher nucleophile concentrations, we also observed modifications of proteins at lower nucleophile concentration, which may reflect differences in the accessibility of nucleophilic residues to modification.
 Our data demonstrated a specificity for modification of certain nucleophilic residues over others between each of the different sensitisers tested.
 A similar finding was observed in the direct peptide reactivity assay, although the amino acid specificity in this study differs slightly (Aleksic et al., 2009).
 For example, after correcting for overall abundance of each residue within each dataset, our data shows that DNCB binds predominantly to lysine residues and, to a much lesser extent, available cysteine residues, with very few tyrosine and histidine modifications observed.
 This is in contrast to the direct peptide reactivity assay, which showed almost 100% depletion of cysteine, lysine and tyrosine containing peptides.
-The observed differences may be attributed to the effect of secondary and tertiary structure on protein modification.
+Although we believe the observed differences are more likely to be attributed to the effect of secondary and tertiary structure on protein modification as well as an overall high abundance of amines (Parkinson et al, 2014b), it is possible that this is the result of an experimental artefact (decreasednumber of free thiols as a consequence of cysteine oxidation). .